Qwertywho/ml_workshop/README.md

 Now let's go back to the **Instance_A** to start the stress testing over our launched application.

-It's recommended to run the stress testing in the new window of the tmux session `ctrl+b c`.
+It's recommended to run the stress testing in the new window of the tmux session `ctrl+b, c`.

 * in the new window, we should activate the same conda environment `conda activate workshop-env`
 * dependencies required for stress testing have been installed in the last step, the package we need for the stress testing is `locust`, you can verify the installation by `pip freeze | grep locust`